epgdatacapbon/sleep-on-lan/README.md

     }]
 </pre>

-**Default** defines the default command executed when UDP magic packets are received.
+**Default** defines the default operation executed when UDP magic packets are received.

 ## Installation